CelestialSentinel/Network-Ninja/README.md

 # Network_Ninja

-Welcome to **Network_Ninja**!
+Welcome to **Network-Ninja**!
 This project is your trusty sidekick for uncovering the hidden devices on your network, all while adding a touch of stealthy fun!

 ## 📜 Table of Contents
 - [Introduction](#introduction)